Joe Biden praises Hyundai’s US investment as Asia tour continues

 Hyundai’s investment includes 5.5 billion dollars for an electric vehicle and battery factory in Georgia.

-Appearing with the US leader, Hyundai chief executive Euisun Chung said his company would spend another 5 billion on artificial intelligence for autonomous vehicles and other technologies.
+Appearing with the US leader, Hyundai chief executive Euisun Chung said his company would spend another five billion on artificial intelligence for autonomous vehicles and other technologies.

 “Electric vehicles are good for our climate goals, but they’re also good for jobs,” Mr Biden said.
 “And they’re good for business.”